Exclusive: Morgan Stanley commodities staff spooked by CEO comment

 Greenshields dodged questions about management's plans and told participants to take the comments at "face value," instead highlighting areas where the business is growing.
 After several minutes of discussion, Greenshields ended the meeting, the sources said.

-Whatever Gorman meant by "optimise," the commodities staff interpreted it as "not good for my career at Morgan Stanley."
-According to KBW analyst Brian Kleinhanzl, who rates Morgan Stanley a "market perform," optimise means "cutting people or exiting products altogether that are unprofitable."
+Whatever Gorman meant by "optimize," the commodities staff interpreted it as "not good for my career at Morgan Stanley."
+According to KBW analyst Brian Kleinhanzl, who rates Morgan Stanley a "market perform," optimize means "cutting people or exiting products altogether that are unprofitable."

 Greenshields did not respond to requests for comment.